Julik Tarkhanov

 You get 0.5 free email preview renders on Gmail Mobile for your HTML email (Outlook 2003 previews sold separately, $0.10 per pixel)

-.
+But we have ActionMailer, you’d say, don’t we?
+Yes, but we need a Rails app for that.
+And its config.
+And its dependencies.
+And the 20 arguments to rails new.
 And a database.
 And an install process.
 And a ton of other things which have no use for the small task at hand.
+And, in the end, it just… whispers HTML into an SMTP server.

+But we have React Email, don’t we?
 We do!
-Except that I don’t like React (and do not find it suitable for this use case at all), it still produces HTML, I need to learn an ecosystem I don’t want to learn that intimately - and, in the end, it just… whispers HTML into an SMTP server!
+Except that I don’t necessarily like React (and do not find it suitable for this use case at all), it still produces HTML, I need to learn an ecosystem I don’t want to learn that intimately - and, in the end, it just… whispers HTML into an SMTP server.

+But we could use Apple Mail or Gmail right?
 Actually, no. We can’t because we do need some responsive CSS in the email, and we need to understand how big the fonts are going to be.
 We need to make sure the image occupies a certain amount of the width of the layout - and, in general, do some minimal but essential art-directing there.
-Apple Mail and GMail’s formatting tools are, after all, very limited WISIWYG tools for the same - and you don’t get to control the HTML they output in a fine manner.
-Yes, there are hacky workarounds for bypassing the fact that GMail product teams think their users are stupid – but is this really how we should be doing this?
-Yes, Steve Jobs himself used to use this formatting with Apple Mail back when it was on NeXT Cubes - but did he really have good CSS features back then, and did he have a smartphone?
+Apple Mail and GMail’s formatting tools are, after all, very limited WYSIWYG tools for the same - and you don’t get to control the HTML they output in a fine manner.
+Yes, there are hacky workarounds for bypassing the fact that GMail product teams think their users are stupid – but why should we avail ourselves to this?
+And - it doesn’t even work all that well, honestly.
+Yes, Steve Jobs himself used to use this formatting with Mail.app back when it was running on his NeXT Cube - but did he really have good CSS features back then, and did he have a smartphone?

 Sorry, I just want to write the HTML myself.
 I am more than capable.

-These three will likely already be part of your Rails app, you just never dug that deep to take a closer look - and that’s fine!
-But let’s get down to business.
+These three will likely already be part of your Rails app, you might just never have had the need to use them directly.
+Let’s get down to business.

 First, we’ll need to have a script.
 For these one-off scripts I really prefer inline Bundler because it is compact and tight: